Gold Bullion Meaning

 Common sense would presume that gold bullion is by definition physical.
 Of course this is indeed the case.
 When we refer to gold bullion we are talking about the real thing.

-Yet in our highly financialized world there are many more synthetic financial derivatives in existence than there are real physical ounces of gold bullion above ground.
+Yet in our highly financialized world there are many more synthetic financial derivative price bets in existence, than there are real physical ounces of gold bullion above ground.

 Physical gold bullion is highly liquid meaning it is easy to sell quickly in virtually in country in the world.
 Yet physical gold bullion thinly traded meaning there is not a lot of available physical gold bullion to purchase at current prices as most investors will not sell gold bullion allocations unless much higher prices come about.